5 Best Acoustic Guitars Under $1500

 Martin D-15M is a 6-string acoustic guitar with a 14 fret-style fingerboard, featuring 14 clear frets and 20 frets in total.
 Its top, back, and sides are made of mahogany tonewood.
 It has a rosewood fretboard with a slim neck.
 Made for people with small hands, this acoustic guitar is smaller than standard dreadnought acoustic guitars.
 It is devoid of all electronics.
 Which is why, it requires an external microphone for sound amplification.

 Its head-plate and bridge are made of rosewood.
 Lastly, this dreadnought guitar has an anti-slip body.

-The Loar LH-700-VS acoustic guitar is handmade and has 6 strings.
+The The Loar LH-350-VS Hand-Carved Archtop Cutaway Guitar is handmade and has 6 strings.
 It has a nitrocellulose finish and an ebony tonewood fretboard with 19 frets.
 This instrument has a slim Maple neck and flamed Maple back and sides.
-With an arched top and skunk stripe pattern, Loar LH-700-VS features a dotted inlay pattern throughout the fretboard.
+With an arched top and skunk stripe pattern, The Loar LH-350-VS Hand-Carved Archtop Cutaway Guitar features a dotted inlay pattern throughout the fretboard.

 This acoustic guitar has an adjustable bridge and a flowerpot headlock design.
 Its tuning pegs are as strong as its body is.

 Features To Consider While Buying An Acoustic Guitar Within Your Budget

 You can run after multiple features, but they will only end up costing you more.
 Nevertheless, most of those features will be way beyond your expertise.